HimanshubhusanRath/spring_data_jpa/readme.md

   * Here the class which defines the @JoinTable is the owner side and the other class is inverse side.
     * 'joinColumns' contains the column of owner class and 'inverseJoinColumns' contains the column of inverse class.
   * One class contains the relationship using @JoinTable annotation and the other class contains the 'mappedBy' attribute which refers to the join column in the former class.
-    * With this, no extra column (mapping column) is created in any of these tables rather a new mapping table is created referring to both these table's primary key.
+    * With this, no extra column for mapping(foreign key) is created in any of these tables rather a new mapping table is created referring to both these table's primary key.
   * When instance of any one of these classes is saved, the other is also saved because of the 'Cascade.ALL' property.
     * The instances of the individual classes is saved in respective tables.
     * An entry goes to the mapping table for the mapping between these two instances.